cibolabs/api-docs/afm.md

 When chaining, pass the returned geojson from one request as the body of the next request.
 Statistics are appended to the geojson's Feature on each call.

+Note that the thumbnail endpoints return PNG, not JSON so they cannot be chained in the same way.

 ### Chaining example